seanf0617/automate-all-the-things/README.md

 ## How it works

 > This is a description of how this app and deployment works.
+I plan to place an image here shortly to show how it works.

 ## Prerequisites for AWS Access